College of Education, Health and Society

 To honor outstanding professional and academic performance, the School is recognized with chapters of the following: Delta Psi Kappa, Epsilon Phi Tau, Kappa Delta Epsilon, Kappa Delta Pi, Kappa Phi Kappa, Phi Delta Kappa, Phi Epsilon Kappa, and Pi Omega Pi.

 Art and music education programs, administered through the College of Creative Arts, are described in that chapter.
 Students preparing to teach art must plan their programs with an art education advisor in the Department of Art.
 Students interested in music education should consult an advisor in the Department of Music.

 Undergraduate academic advising for the College of Education, Health and Society (EHS) is conducted through the department of the student's major.
 Each student is assigned a faculty or professional staff academic advisor.
 Undeclared EHS students are assigned to an academic advisor in the Dean's office.
-A Chief Departmental Advisor (CDA) supports faculty advisors and helps with more complicated advising questions.
+A Chief Departmental Advisor (CDA) supports faculty advisors and helps with more complicated advising questions in their specific majors.